I WATCH, I REPORT, I KEEP US SAFE.

 This site is NOT designed to report emergencies or in-progress activity.
 If this is an emergency, or you see behavior occurring right now, call 911.

 iWATCH Plymouth is a community awareness program created to educate the public about behaviors and activities that may have a connection to criminal activity.
 Originally, the basic goal of iWATCH was to help Plymouth stay safe from terrorist activities; however, iWATCH in Plymouth has expanded beyond this narrow focus.
-The goal of iWATCH is now to reduce all type of criminal activity-from minor vandalism to major incidents. iWATCH is simply an extension of the Neighborhood Watch program paired with the Department of Homeland Security's "See Something, Say Something" message.
-It is a partnership between our community and the Plymouth Police Department to be aware, look out for each other, and report behavior and activity that may indicate any type of crime may occur.
+The goal of iWATCH is now to reduce all types of criminal activity – from minor vandalism to major incidents. iWATCH is simply an extension of the Neighborhood Watch program paired with the Department of Homeland Security's "See Something, Say Something" message.
+It is a partnership between our community and Plymouth Police to be aware, look out for each other, and report behavior and activity that may indicate any type of crime may occur.
 We can and must work together to prevent all crime, from theft to terrorist attacks.

 To learn about the iWATCH program and about the behaviors and activities that you should report, view the videos and review the list of examples.

 You can also read and download a brochure that explains the program.